Esper89/Subnautica-TerrainPatcher/README.md

 Patch files can be generated using [Reef Editor](https://github.com/eternaight/sn-terrain-edit), but any files conforming to the specification will work.

+Terrain Patcher places patched batches in `CompiledOctreesCache/patches`, using the same naming system as the game does.
+These patched batches can be loaded by external tools, if they wish to support terrain patches.

 ## Features

 - Modifying the game's terrain in a modular way.